Affiliate links on Android Authority may earn us a commission. Learn more.

 Spotting ratios involves analyzing the stats on a tweet.
 As mentioned, a ratio usually occurs when a tweet has significantly more replies than likes or retweets, or when a response or quote-tweet has vastly more likes than the original.

-As humans, we’re often more concerned with status, popularity, and establishing a trusted circle of friends than maintaining the truth.
+As humans, we’re often more concerned with status and popularity than upholding the truth.
 The primary driving force behind whether someone will like or share a piece of information isn’t its accuracy or content, but because it comes from a friend or celebrity with whom we want to be associated.
-So popular or verified accounts may draw higher ratios.
+So popular accounts may draw higher ratios.

 How to avoid a ratio on X